vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 ssh-keygen -R raapoi.vuw.ac.nz
 ```

-... and you could also run this to remove the IP address(s) for raapoi:
+... and you could also run this to remove the IP address(s) for Rāpoi:

 ``` bash
 ssh-keygen -R 130.195.19.14